 In the Fall of 2015, Tara Mandala established the Diversity, Inclusion & Equity Council to address issues of underrepresentation of people from different cultural, racial, sexual orientation, and social backgrounds in the Dharma and at Tara Mandala.
 The Council includes Lopön Chandra Easton, Karla Jackson-Brewer, Christine Ho, Michele Nevarez, Akiko Oncken, and Erik Jampa Andersson.

 Tara Mandala works to create an environment where the richness of diverse perspectives, backgrounds and life experiences are appreciated and welcomed.
 We support the expression and experience of cultural literacy.
-We offer training to our staff and volunteers with resources that strengthen the cultural literacy of our community-at-large.
+We offer training to our staff and LDP participants with resources that strengthen the cultural literacy of our community-at-large.

 The purpose of the Diversity, Inclusion & Equity Council is:

 - To promote cultural literacy in our sangha